Krakus: Burial

 Krakus Mound, which exists to this day, was previously believed to contain Krakus' remains.
-It has been the subject of thorough archeological research from 1934–38, however, no grave has ever been found in it.
+It has been the subject of thorough archeological research from 1934 to 1938; however, no grave has ever been found in it.
 The mound has a diameter of over 50 m.
-According to research, it was erected between the 8th and 10th centuries as a central element of an ancient grave site, which does not exist today.
+Nevertheless, the mound appears to have indeed served as the burial site; according to research, it was erected between the 8th and 10th centuries.
+It has been suggested that the mound (as well as Wanda's Mound) hosted the ruler's remain on its surface, presumably in the form of ashes from cremation being deposed into the urn.
+If so, the mausoleum was destroyed at some point.